top of page

 Cognitive Distortions are symptomatic of people who experience anxiety.
 Cognitive distortions include unhelpful and unsupportive thought patterns like 'catastrophising' .
 CBT techniques support you to challenge distortions and reframe negative thinking to 'flip the script' on thoughts and thought patterns that are impacting you.

 Renee will support you with strategies to overcome feelings of anxiety which can be applied daily.
-Various approaches are explored including, mindfullness, relaxation techniques, breathing exercises, grounding techniques and integrating activities that bring you enjoyment and a consistency to your daily rhythm.
+Various approaches are explored including mindfulness, exercise relaxation techniques, breathing exercises, grounding techniques, ACT Acceptance and Commitment Therapy models and DBT models Dialectical Behavioural Therapy Models and integrating activities that bring you enjoyment and a consistency to your daily rhythm.

 Psychotherapeutic Approaches

-Well versed in evidence-based interventions like CBT (Cognitive Behaviour Therapy) Renee has found her clients most benefit from an in-depth psychotherapeutic approach which considers the whole person – where they have come from, the conditions and environments that have shaped or impacted them and what their sense of themselves is beyond the environmental or experiential events that may have traumatised them and are now the cause of anxiety.
-Supporting people to uncover where they have been impacted by events that are outside of themselves and reacquainting people with their deeper sense of strength and inner-resilience is an empowering process.
-This allows people the space to reaffirm their strengths and discard the patterns that no longer fit with their psychological wellbeing.
+Renee has found her clients benefit most from an in-depth psychotherapeutic approach which considers the whole person – where they have come from, the conditions and environments that have shaped or impacted them and what their sense of themselves is beyond the environmental or experiential events that may have traumatised them and are now the cause of anxiety.
+Supporting people to uncover how they have been impacted by events that are outside of their control and reacquainting people with their deeper sense of strength and inner-resilience is an empowering process.
+This allows people the space to reaffirm their strengths and discard the patterns that no longer serve with them.

-In recent times mindfullness techniques have proven a great support to people experiencing anxiety.
-Renee is well versed in supporting with this approach.
-Mindfullness techniques include bringing greater observation to your thoughts, this observation creates distance so that the emotion stemming from the thought pattern is less likely to become all-consuming.
-With this created distance, and with curiosity and compassion, you are empowered to face the feelings of anxiety without feeling overcome or overwhelmed by them.
+In recent times mindfulness techniques have proven a great support to people experiencing anxiety.
+Mindfulness techniques include bringing greater observation to your thoughts with no judgement.
+This observation creates distance so that the emotion stemming from the thought pattern is less likely to become all-consuming.
+With curiosity and compassion, you are empowered to face the feelings of anxiety without feeling overcome or overwhelmed by them.

 Do you need a GP referral to see a Clinical Psychologist in Australia?